alvercau/project-luther/README.md

 ## Question:

-* Can the rating of a movie (by critics and amateurs) be predicted from the release date?
+* Can the rating of a movie (by critics and audience) be predicted from the release date?
 * Secondary question: which features are relevant for the rating of a movie?

 __Hypothesis:__
 Rotten Tomatoes has a limited database, presumably it is regularly cleaned out, getting rid of reviews of movies that are not relevant anymore.
-Older movies are more likley to be eliminated from the databse, or were never in there to begin with, __except__ if they are considered to be classics and are hence likley have a higher rating.
+Older movies are more likley to be eliminated from the databse, or were never in there to begin with, __except__ if they are considered to be classics and are hence more likely to have a higher rating.

 ## Description of my sample of movies and/or other data: